canvas-medical/documentation/collections/_api/patient.md

           - name: name
             type: string
             description: Part of a first or last name
-          - name: birthdate
-            type: date
-            description: The patient's birthdate
-          - name: gender
-            type: string
-            description: The gender of the patient.
-Supported values are **male**, **female**, **other** and **unknown**.
-          - name: family
-            type: string
-            description: Last name
-          - name: given
-            type: string
-            description: First Name
-          - name: email
-            type: string
-            description: Patient email address
           - name: nickname
             type: string
             description: Preferred or alternate name
           - name: phone
             type: string
             description: Patient phone number.
 Expected to be 10 digits.
-          - name: active
-            type: boolean
-            description: By default, both active and inactive patients are returned.
-Use this parameter to only return active (true) or inactive (false) patients.
-          - name: _has:CareTeam:participant:member
-            type: boolean
-            description: Search for patients based on references from other resources using the FHIR reverse-chaining syntax.
-Currently supported for CareTeam, e.g. <code>_has:CareTeam:participant:member=Practitioner/{practitioner_id}</code>
-          - name: _sort
-            type: string
-            description: Triggers sorting of the results by a specific criteria.
-Accepted values are **id**, **birthdate**, **family** and **given**.
-Use **-id**, **-birthdate**, **-family** and **-given** to sort in descending order.
         endpoints: [create, read, update, search]
         create:
           responses: [201, 400, 401, 403, 405, 422]